 This contest was developed in 1996 to honor Michael Wm.
 Gearhart, a Ph.D. student in creative writing at FSU who died suddenly at the age of 39 as he was completing the final steps of his degree.
 The contest continues to support the production of SER (known by the name Sundog: The Southeast Review during Michael’s tenure) in his memory.

 Send up to three poems, no more than 10 pages total, accompanied by a $16 reading fee for mailed or online submissions.
 Include no more than one poem per page.
 Include your name, contact information (email address preferred), and the title of each of your poems in a very brief cover letter.
 Do not include personal identification information on the poems themselves.
-Barbara Hamby will judge.
-One winner will be chosen and awarded $500.
-The winning poem and nine finalists will be published in spring/summer 2015.
+David Kirby will judge.
+One winner (awarded $500) and up to five finalists will be announced in spring/summer 2015 and will appear in Volume 34.1 (Winter 2016).
 For mailed submissions label envelope: Gearhart Poetry Contest.

 The Southeast Review Narrative Nonfiction Contest

 Send one piece of nonfiction, no more than 6,000 words total, accompanied by a $16 reading fee for mailed or online submissions.
 Include your name, contact information (email address preferred), and the title of your submission in a very brief cover letter.
 Do not include personal identification information on the submission itself.
-Mark Winegardner will judge.
-One winner will be chosen and awarded $500.
-The winning essay and two finalists will be published in spring/summer 2015.
+Bob Shacochis will judge.
+One winner (awarded $500) and up to two finalists will be announced in spring/summer 2015 and will appear in Volume 34.1 (Winter 2016).
 For mailed submissions, label envelope: SER Nonfiction Contest.